 JavaScript classes are blueprints for creating objects with shared properties and methods.
 Instead of rewriting the same code repeatedly, classes let you define a structure once and reuse it efficiently.
-Introduced in ES6, they simplify object-oriented programming, making your code cleaner and more organized.
-In this article, you will learn how to create classes, use constructors, define methods, and apply inheritance, along with key features.
-Whether you are building games, apps, or scripts, mastering classes will help you write more reusable and maintainable code.
+Introduced in ES6, they simplify object-oriented programming (OOP in JS), making your code cleaner and more organized.
+In this JavaScript Classes tutorial, you will learn how to create classes, use constructors, define methods, and apply inheritance, along with key features.
+Whether you are building games, apps, or scripts, mastering classes or just learning, this JavaScript classes for beginners will help you write more reusable and maintainable code.
+We will also cover JavaScript classes in es6 with examples.

 Table of Contents: